QuickBooks Blog

 1. Cash in advance (CIA)

 Cash in advance (CIA) is a payment term where the buyer pays the full amount before you deliver goods or services.
-This guarantees you get paid upfront and helps reduce the risk of non-payment.
+It guarantees you get paid upfront and eliminates the risk of nonpayment.

-Example: A furniture maker may require full payment before building a custom sofa.
-Similarly, an online store selling high-end electronics might ask customers to pay before shipping expensive products.
+• Example: A furniture maker may require full payment before building a custom sofa

-• Can deter potential customers who may be unwilling or unable to pay upfront.
+• Can deter customers who are unwilling or unable to pay upfront

-• Might make a business less competitive compared to those offering delayed payment options.
+• Might make your business less competitive than those offering delayed payment

 2. Payment in advance (PIA)

-PIA is an upfront payment before work begins.
-It can be a full payment, but it can also be a partial payment, like down payments or payments to help cover material costs or other expenses.
+PIA is an upfront payment made before work begins.
+While it can be a full payment, it is often a partial payment—like a down payment—to cover materials or initial labor costs.

 Drawbacks:

-• Some customers may not want to pay upfront before getting the product or service.
+• Some customers may hesitate to pay until they receive the final result.

 3. Cash with order (CWO)

-CWO means the buyer pays in full when placing the order, allowing you to approve and process the payment before you deliver goods or services to the customer.
+CWO means the buyer pays in full when they place the order.
+This allows you to process the payment before you even begin preparing the goods or services.

-Example: An online clothing store requires customers to pay at checkout before shipping their order.
-Also, a manufacturer may require full payment upfront before producing a large batch of custom machinery.
+• Example: An online clothing store requires customers to pay at checkout before the order is processed.

 Drawbacks: